 Depending on where your business is located in British Columbia, you face a number of potential threats.
 If the worst were to happen, is your business prepared to survive?
 That’s why we’ve put together these 10 tips for disaster proofing your business.

 While none of us like to ponder the worst-case scenario, developing a disaster preparedness plan isn’t just in your interest; it’s vital in assisting rebuilding efforts province-wide.
 Small businesses are vital to life in British Columbia.
-In 2017, they made up 98% of all business in the province.
+In fact, they make up 98% of all business in the province.
 In many communities, the local grocery store, post office or walk-in clinic represents an integral resource that will be leaned on in an extreme event.

 As a small business owner, you’ve likely invested time, effort and finances into getting your enterprise off the ground.
 Minimize the disruption to your business both during and after a major disaster by adopting the following 10 tips for disaster proofing your business.